 If the Independent Reviewer decides not to accept the request because they consider that it does not meet any of the required grounds, the person making the request will be informed.

-Following investigation the Independent Reviewer will make a recommendation to the Board, stating whether the Board’s original determination should be reviewed or confirmed.
+Following investigation the Independent Reviewer will make a recommendation to the Community Panel, stating whether the Community Panel’s original determination should be reviewed or confirmed.

 During the review process, the original determination (and any subsequent remedial action or withdrawal of the advertisement) will stand.
-The ASB will not delay publication of the relevant determination pending the outcome of the review.
+Ad Standards will not delay publication of the relevant determination pending the outcome of the review.

 What happens after a review?